-What to wear to Royal Ascot: elegant outfit ideas for every enclosure
+Wondering what to wear to Royal Ascot?
+Here are 4 elegant outfit ideas for each enclosure and dress code

 What to wear to Royal Ascot: outfit ideas

 woman&home's Fashion Editor Rivkie Baum offers this advice: "I tend to rely on a fit and flared midi dress for an easy one-and-done outfit.
-While I will tend to opt for a sleeveless style, in a bold colour to match the boldness of the event, I always make sure I have a cardigan to hand as a light layer to slip on for an evening breeze.
-When it comes to footwear, comfort is key, and you can't go wrong with a pair of trending, neutral ballet pumps as there is a lot of walking and standing around."
+Even if I choose a sleeveless style, in a bold colour to match the dressy nature of the day, I always make sure I have a cardigan to hand as a light layer to slip on for an evening breeze.
+When it comes to footwear, comfort is key, and you can't go wrong with a pair of trending, neutral ballet pumps, as there is a lot of walking and standing around."

 Rivkie says: "Ascot's Royal Enclosure has some of the strictest fashion guidelines, but rather than being daunted by the rules, embrace the help they give in guiding your outfit for the occasion."